-- 6. Motorcycles - a.
-Know that motorcycles generally are not covered by a Personal Auto Policy and generally cannot be added as an endorsement. - Be able to explain how to insure vehicles with less than four wheels. - c.
-Know that specialty motorcycle policies may have limitations in the areas of medical payments and uninsured motorist.

-- B. Umbrellas and Excess Liability Insurance - 1.
-Be able to identify: - a. the difference between umbrella and excess policies;
+- E. Personal Auto - 6.
+Motorcycles - a.
+Know that motorcycles generally are not covered by a Personal Auto Policy and generally cannot be added as an endorsement. - b.
+Be able to explain how to insure vehicles with less than four wheels. - c.
+Know that specialty motorcycle policies may have limitations in the areas of medical payments and uninsured motorist. - III.
+Personal Lines Insurance - F. Umbrella and Excess Liability Insurance - 1.
+Be able to identify: - a. the difference between umbrella and excess policies; - b. the benefits of umbrella and excess liability insurance; and, - c.
+How uninsured motorist and underinsured motorist coverage is extended under an Umbrella or Excess liability policy.

-- b. the benefits of umbrella and excess liability insurance; and - c.
-How uninsured motorist and underinsured motorist coverage is extended under an Umbrella or Excess liability policy. - 2.
-Be able to identify: - a. underlying policy limits that are commonly required to be maintained by the umbrella insurer; - b. what a self-insured retention is and how it is applied to a loss; and, - c.
-Standardized Personal Umbrella policies and their availability.
+- 2. Be able to identify: - a. underlying policy limits that are commonly required to be maintained by the umbrella insurer; - b. what a self-insured retention is and how it is applied to a loss; and, - c.
+Standardized Umbrella policies and their availability.